retospect/proteoxystis/bin/datawrangling.md

 - After checking out the repo, run ```pickelize.py``` to make the 9GB pickle of the one hot encoded data.
 - then mess with the train*.py scripts to make the model better.

+Then add a copy/variant of the training script and make it awesome.

 ## Tools

 Tools, in order of dataflow path.